eXascaleInfolab/PyExPool/README.md

 	size  - size of the processing data, >= 0; requires _LIMIT_WORKERS_RAM or _CHAINED_CONSTRAINTS
-		0 means undefined size and prevents jobs chaining on constraints violation slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf)
+		0 means undefined size and prevents jobs chaining on constraints violation slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf) vmemkind  - kind of virtual memory to be evaluated:
+		0  - vmem for the process itself omitting the spawned sub-processes (if any) 1  - vmem for the heaviest process of the process tree spawned by the original process (including the origin itself)
+		2  - vmem for the whole spawned process tree including the origin process

 	# Execution parameters, initialized automatically on execution
 	tstart  - start time is filled automatically on the execution start (before onstart).
 Default: None